dcpetty/obsidian/TheHeartAndTheChip.md

 #### AI challenges

-Chapter 16 on [*computational education*](#computational-education) brings up challenges to K-12 educators everywhere in the age of generative AI: What specifically must students know and be able to do with respect to all the forms of AI?
+Chapter 16 on [*computational education*](#computational-education) brings up challenges to K-12 educators everywhere in the age of generative AI.

+Below are questions I am considering on what *specifically* students must know and be able to do with respect to all the forms of AI.

 - **Is AI a tool?** AI in all its forms clearly *is* a powerful tool. *Teaching with AI* is mostly about using that tool.
 Since the field is changing so rapidly, it will be a challenge for educators and students to keep current.
 Further, learning to code with ML &amp; AI libraries ([like](https://arc.net/l/quote/mvbczqyg) TensorFlow, PyTorch, MXNet, and scikit-learn) may be too focussed on vocational skills rather than generally applicable principles.
 - **Is AI a computational technique?** Understanding AI's power requires an understanding of sophisticated mathematics and computing. *Teaching about AI* sufficient to implement some ML &amp; AI algorithms may focus on the trees at the expense of the entire forest.